istio/istio.io/content/docs/concepts/traffic-management/overview/index.md

 ---
 title: Overview and Terminology
-description: Learn about Pilot, Istio's core traffic management component, Envoy proxies, and how they enable service discovery and load balancing.
+description: Learn about Pilot, Istio's core traffic management component and Envoy proxies and how they enable service discovery and load balancing.
 weight: 1
 keywords: [traffic-management, pilot, envoy-proxies, service-discovery, load-balancing]
 ---